shaunlowis/conway/README.md

   For me, the connector pins were on different locations than the schematic file I got.
 Update this afterwards.
 - It is extremely unlikely that your LCD will have the same pinouts as mine, double check this part.
-- My LCD's pins aren't in the middle of the PCB (Check the final image), if you care about this, you might want to adjust the location of the pins so the buttons are nearly aligned under the screen.
+- My LCD's pins aren't in the middle of the PCB (Check the final image), if you care about this, you might want to adjust the location of the pins so the buttons are neatly aligned under the screen.

 ## Goal/Overview